 What to Look for in a Tortilla Warmer

 The material you choose for a tortilla warmer is all about preference.
-Do you want cloth, ceramic, terracotta, handwoven, plastic, stoneware, or a special handpainted one?
-There are many options available, so pick what you like but also look at the ease of care, how many tortillas it holds, if it is microwave safe, and where it can be stored in your kitchen while you're selecting one too.
+Do you want cloth, ceramic, terracotta, handwoven, plastic, stoneware, or a special hand-painted one?
+There are many options available, so pick what you like but also look at the ease of care, how many tortillas it holds, if it is microwave safe, and where it can be stored in your kitchen.

 Size and Capacity

 The size and capacity of a tortilla warmer go hand in hand.
-Check how many tortillas the warmer you're looking at holds, and if it can hold multiple sizes, including the large burrito-sized ones or only standard size ones.
-Once again, it is all up to what you want and need in a warmer.
+Check how many tortillas the warmer you're looking at holds and whether it can hold multiple sizes, including the large burrito-sized ones or only standard-sized tortillas.

 Ease of Cleaning

-How easy the tortilla warmer you desire is to clean can be a factor in selecting one.
-Some warmers (cloth ones) can be thrown in the washing machine, while others can be put in the dishwasher or are handwash only.
-There are some, such as the terracotta ones, that just get wiped down with a damp cloth.
+How easy the tortilla warmer is to clean is another consideration in selecting one.
+Some warmers (cloth ones) can be thrown in the washing machine, while others can be put in the dishwasher or are hand-wash only.
+Still others, such as the terracotta ones, just get wiped down with a damp cloth.

 What else can a tortilla warmer be used for?

-Although it is their main function, tortilla warmers are not just to warm up tortillas.
+Although it is their main function, tortilla warmers are not just for warming tortillas.
 They also can be used to warm pita bread, flatbreads, pancakes, bagels, and dinner rolls.
 They're great to keep other dishes warm, too, such as pasta and veggies, and you can even bake in some of them.

 Can you bake things in a tortilla warmer?

-Some tortilla warmers are multi-functional, and you can bake food items such as brie, pasta dishes, veggies, and more.
-Check the manufacturer's instruction manual to make sure the one you are purchasing has this capability if you want to have the ability to do this.
+Some tortilla warmers are multifunctional, and you can bake food items such as brie, pasta dishes, veggies, and more.
+Check the manufacturer's manual to see if the one you are considering purchasing has this capability.

 Can you freeze tortillas?